willjhliang/public-garden/notes/Machine Learning/Unsupervised Learning/☂️ Hidden Markov Model.md

 </div>
 Each hidden state gives emissions with certain probabilities and transition to another hidden state with another set of probabilities.
 The input sequence we get is the observable variables $$Y$$, and for translation, our goal is to find the most probable sequence $$X$$ that generated these emissions.

-To predict the probability of sequence $$X$$ given another sequence $$Y$$, we use [🪙 Probability Theory](/public-garden/notes/Mathematics/🪙 Probability Theory.html), ignoring the denominator and taking the highest probability.
+To predict the probability of sequence $$X$$ given another sequence $$Y$$, we use [🪙 Probability Theory#Bayes' Theorem](/public-garden/notes/Mathematics/🪙 Probability Theory.html#bayes-theorem), ignoring the denominator and taking the highest probability.

 $$